 The reference for this beautiful classical piece is the Classical Fake Book, 2nd Edition, Hal Leonard (2013).
 It provides chord symbols that yield the anchor line shown (the chord symbols are not shown because there's nothing new in them).
 It opens and closes with four bars in the Ionian mode of the home tonic.
-In between, it can be understood as a succession of parallel classical modes, or as a single, extended non-classical mode - the 9-note major family scale IIAMI\.
-The latter is simpler because it provides all the melody and most of the harmony, and minimizes the number of mode changes to think about.
-Ornamental elements of the harmony (highlighted in yellow) are the common P and L functional substitutions for tritones A and I.
+In between, it can be understood as a succession of classical modes, or as a single, extended non-classical mode - the 9-note major family scale IIAMI.
+The latter is simpler for this piece because it provides all the melody and most of the harmony, and minimizes the number of mode changes to think about.
+Ornamental elements of the harmony (highlighted in yellow) are the common P and L functional substitutions for tritones A and I. Notes highlighted in red bring forward the top notes of their phrases to the eye.